MiguelJRM95/wheel_of_fortune/src/docs/technical/hosting.md

             BalancerMember http://<DNS/IP>:<PORT>
             BalancerMember http://<DNS/IP>:<PORT>
             BalancerMember http://<DNS/IP>:<PORT>
+            # We also can set the preference of the workers with the attribute loadfactor
+            # And setting up backup workers with the attribute lbset=X where X is a number, and the lowest this number is, the earliest that worker will be required
             ....
             ProxySet lbmethod=byrequests
          </Proxy>

          # So we can connect to the balance manager
-         ProxyPass /balance-manager !
+         ProxyPass /balancer-manager !

-         # will aloud request to the app home that it's running on each worker for example http://10.0.1.1:3000/ for worker 1
+         # will aloud request to the app home that it's running on each worker for example http://10.0.1.2:3000/ for worker 1
          ProxyPass / balancer://master-balancer
          ProxyPassReverse / balancer://master-balancer